 Q:When will I get my report?

 After the inspection, we will review our findings and discuss the report with you in person.
 We will then provide you with a high quality and detailed report which will be sent to you electronically within 12 hours.
-Often times, we can get the report back to you in as little as one hour.
+Often, we can get the report back to you in as little as one hour.
 A hard copy can be provided upon request.
-The home inspections report will include color photographs, making it easy for you to see and remember any defects that we found.
+The home inspection report will include color photographs, making it easy for you to see and remember any defects that we found.
 Your home inspector’s contact information will always be available in the report if you have questions immediately following the home inspection or in the months after.

 Q:Can I see a copy of a sample report?